 - Costs Not to Include - Clothing, education, medical treatment, vacations, life insurance and transportation.

 The Head of Household filing status has more significant tax savings than filing single or married filing separately.
 Prior to the tax year beginning Jan.
 1st, 2018, a head of household filer can claim a standard deduction amount of $9,550.00.
 The passage of the Tax Cuts and Jobs Act of 2017 (the "Act") increased this amount significant.
 For tax years beginning after Dec.
 31st, 2017 and before Jan.
 1st, 2026, the standard deduction is increased to $18,000.00.
 If the "sunset provision" on this standard deduction increase is not extended by 2026, then the standard deduction will revert to pre-Act levels indexed for inflation.

-Head of household status is often improperly claimed for two reasons: the taxpayer wrongfully believes he or she is ineligible, or it is alluring to fraudulently claim the tax benefit.
-Most people think they are ineligible because they are still legally married or think "qualifying relative" means blood relative but they may be wrong.
-However, some people purposely claim the benefit for qualifying children or relatives and are dishonest about the fact that they do not pay half the cost of keeping up the home.
-As a result, Congress has imposed due diligence requirements on tax return preparers in determining someone's ability for claiming head of household status with the Tax Cuts and Jobs Act of 2017.
-Beginning in tax year 2018, tax preparers must comply with new regulations in verifying eligibility or trigger a base penalty of $500.00 (adjusted each year for inflation).
+Head of household status is often overlooked because the taxpayer wrongfully believes he or she is ineligible.
+Most people think they are ineligible because they are still legally married or think "qualifying relative" means blood relative when it is not necessarily the case.
+However, some people purposely or fraudulently claim the benefit for fictitious or ineligible children or relatives and are dishonest about the fact that they do not pay half the cost of keeping up the home.
+As a result, Congress has imposed due diligence requirements on tax return preparers in determining someone's ability for claiming head of household status.